Catholic Indulgences: What They Actually Are (and Aren't)

 On This Page

 In October 1517 a Dominican friar named Johann Tetzel was wandering the German countryside preaching a papal indulgence to fund the rebuilding of St. Peter’s Basilica.
 According to the chroniclers who hated him, he told weeping peasants that the moment a coin struck the bottom of his collection box, a soul sprang free from purgatory.
 No surviving sermon of Tetzel’s contains that exact line—the jingle predates him and may belong to earlier hucksters1—but it captured something real about the abuses of his day.
-When Martin Luther nailed or mailed his Ninety-Five Theses to the door of the Castle Church in Wittenberg, he was not attacking the existence of indulgences.
+When Martin Luther publicized his Ninety-Five Theses on 31 October 1517—whether by physically nailing them to the door of the Castle Church in Wittenberg (as Philipp Melanchthon later reported) or by enclosing them in the letter he wrote that same day to Archbishop Albert of Mainz, or both—he was not attacking the existence of indulgences.
 He was attacking a market.

 More than five hundred years later, the doctrine still bewilders most Catholics and nearly every Protestant.
 It has also, quietly, come back into the foreground of ordinary Catholic life: Pope Francis proclaimed 2025 a Jubilee year and opened the Holy Door of St. Peter’s on Christmas Eve 2024; after his death in April 2025, his successor, Pope Leo XIV, sealed it again at Epiphany 2026.2 Millions of pilgrims walked through that doorway with the intention of receiving a plenary indulgence.
 What, exactly, did they think they were doing?
 And does the Church still teach what Tetzel was accused of teaching?

 This essay takes the question seriously.
 An indulgence is not what most people believe it is.
 It is also not nothing.
-Somewhere between the caricature and the dismissal sits a doctrine that is genuinely ancient, genuinely Catholic, and—at least in the form it took in certain late-medieval hands—genuinely indefensible.
+Somewhere between the caricature and the dismissal sits a doctrine that is genuinely ancient and genuinely Catholic—though, in the commercialized form it took in certain late-medieval hands, the practice that grew up around it was in some respects genuinely indefensible, as the Church herself eventually said.
 The story of how the Church clarified its own teaching in response to Luther is one of the great case studies in how doctrine develops under pressure.

 The Short Answer